Archives of American Art Journal: Submission Guidelines

 First published in 1960 as the Archives of American Art Bulletin, the Archives of American Art Journal is the longest-running scholarly periodical devoted to the history of American art.
 Today it supports new approaches to and out-of-the-box thinking about primary sources.

 All contributions to the Archives of American Art Journal must engage in some meaningful way with the Smithsonian’s Archives of American Art.
-Founded in 1954, the Archives is dedicated to collecting and preserving the papers and primary records of the visual arts in the United States.
-With more than 20 million items, it is the largest collection of its kind in the world.
+With more than 20 million items in its continually growing collections, the Archives is the world’s largest and most widely used resource dedicated to collecting and preserving the papers and primary records of the visual arts in the U.S.

 The Journal publishes two types of articles:

-- Non peer-reviewed short texts of 1,000 to 3,000 words (including endnotes) that explore new acquisitions or highlight discoveries in the Archives’ collections.
+- Short commissioned texts of 1,000 to 3,000 words (including endnotes) for editorial review that highlight specific materials in the Archives’ collections or explore historical and methodological questions about primary sources.

-If you are preparing a manuscript that fits one of these categories, we encourage you to contact guest editor Tanya Sheehan at firstname.lastname@example.org.
-We also welcome proposals for other kinds of research-based or creative contributions that think in innovative ways about primary sources in American art history and thus support the mission of the Journal.
+We also welcome proposals for other kinds of research-based or creative contributions that support the mission of the Journal.

 Designed by Pentagram, the Journal has been distributed by the University of Chicago Press since 2015.
 It is currently published twice a year, in the spring and fall.
 Back issues are available through JSTOR.